 See also:

-The possibility of simultaneously cooling different atomic species - or different spin components for the same species - opens the way to many original phenomena in the field of N-body quantum physics.
-The interaction between these components can be finely controlled via diffusion resonance or electromagnetic coupling.
-In this way, new states of matter can be realized, from solitons through heteronuclear molecules to supersolids.
-Forces arising from magnetic or electric dipolar couplings play an important role here, and can give rise to a new long-range order.
-The workshop will take stock of this rapidly developing field, with presentations of numerous recent theoretical and experimental results.
+The possibility of simultaneously cooling different atomic species – or different spin components for the same species – opens the way to many novel phenomena in many-body quantum physics.
+The interaction between these components can be finely controlled via a scattering resonance or by electromagnetic coupling.
+New states of matter, ranging from solitons to heteronuclear molecules to supersolids, can be realised.
+The forces arising from magnetic or electric dipolar couplings play an important role in these setups, and can give rise to a new long-range order.
+The workshop will review this rapidly developing field, with presentations of several recent theoretical and experimental results.

 Program